windmaomao/react-brandbook/README.md

 # React Brandbook

-Quickly setup a brand book with title, logo and a list of topics.
-Each topic can have a list of different stories.
+Quickly setup a brand book with title, logo and a list of topics (with sub-topics).

-The brand book is especially suitable for style guide, resume, portfolios, or just some hobby demos.
+It supports multiple themes and layouts where you can switch between different flavour of theme and page layout.

-It further supports multiple themes and layouts where you can switch between different flavour of theme and page layout.
+It is especially suitable for portfolios, style guides, resumes, or just any slides like pages.

 ## Usage